-From the pioneers importing beats in the early 80’s, to Stevie Wonder partying with one of our unsung heroes, DJ Teepee…we hear first hand about Hollywood A-listers running all ages clubs on Symonds St, the first hip-hop radio shows that inspired Che Fu, we follow OMC’s world domination, Christchurch rappers dealing with white supremacist skinheads, Dawn Raid hustling T-Shirts at the Otara markets, the first Hip Hop Summits, Scribe setting records and more.
-It’s an epic journey, told by the people who were there.
+From the pioneers importing beats in the early 80’s, to Stevie Wonder partying with one of our unsung heroes, DJ Teepee. -You'll hear first-hand about Hollywood A-listers running all-ages clubs on Symonds St, the first hip-hop radio shows that inspired Che Fu, OMC’s world domination, Christchurch rappers dealing with white supremacist skinheads, Dawn Raid hustling t-shirts at the Otara markets, the first Hip Hop Summits, Scribe setting records, and more.